MansiKanoi/MansiKanoi/README.md

 ### Scope of imporovement
 navigation bar I would have made it more responsive.i would have placed the projects page more nicely and will add links to my projects.will give a portal where in people will provide me email for reading my blogs and other feautres.
 ### What I have learned
 I had not applied html and css before I could do that through this project.
 I learnt how to google things out I learned commiting in git.
-S